 Intended outcome Success criteria Pupils read widely and often with fluency and comprehension appropriate to their age.
-At least 80% of pupils eligible for the pupil premium grant will be working at the expected standard in reading by summer term 2022, and by the end of the current strategy plan that will increase to at least 90%.
-(Please note that at the beginning of this strategy plan, 20% of pupils eligible for pupil premium have SEND, compared to 10% of all pupils.)
+At least 80% of pupils eligible for the pupil premium grant will be working at the expected standard in reading by summer term 2025, and by the end of the current strategy plan that will increase to at least 90%.
+Please note that in autumn 2024 we increased the threshold for expected to a standardised score of 100.
 100% of pupils in Year 1 will pass the phonics screening check, each year.
-The attainment gap in maths and reading between disadvantaged pupils and pupils that do not receive the additional funding will decrease.
+The attainment gap in maths and English between disadvantaged pupils and pupils that do not receive the additional funding will decrease.
 The attainment gap will decrease each year and will be negligible by the end of the strategy plan.
 Pupils that have social and emotional needs that impact on self-esteem, wellbeing, learning behaviour and behaviour more broadly are well supported, enabling them to make good progress and to be ready for the next step of their education.
 Record keeping and staff evaluation reflects improvements in self-esteem, wellbeing, learning behaviour and behaviour more broadly.
-Attendance of pupils in receipt of the premium will improve.
-There is no attendance gap between the children receiving pupil premium and those that do not.
 All pupils experience a rich curriculum unhindered by home finances.
 All disadvantaged pupils are able to experience residential visits and curriculum enhancements without the need for additional financial commitment from parents.